IS2AI/Uzbek_ASR/README.md

 ## Pre-trained model

-You can find the link to the latest pre-trained Conformer model [here](path-to-the-best-model).
+You can find the link to the latest pre-trained [Conformer model](https://issai.nu.edu.kz/wp-content/uploads/2021/07/model.tar.gz).
 Untar it in `Uzbek_ASR/<exp-name>/`.

 ## Inference
 To decode a single audio, specify paths to the following files inside `recog_wav.sh` script:
 ```
 lang_model= path to rnnlm.model.best
-cmvn= path to cmvn.ark for example data/train/cmvn.ark
+cmvn= path to cmvn.ark, for example data/train/cmvn.ark
 recog_model= path to e2e model, in case of conformer: model.last10.avg.best
 ```
 Then, run the following script: